GitHubUser331/YouTubeTVDesktop/README.md

 This is an open-source project, so you can modify and distribute as long as you agree to the YouTube Terms of Service and License.
 Licensed by MIT License.

-If there is any kind of error or bug, please report it here.
+If you find any type of error or bug, please report it here.

 Thank You!
 # For the developers: